Vikram23git/Programming-for-Information-Systems---Project/README.md

 # Programming-for-Information-Systems---Project
-Company Name : The Bookworm
+Company Name : **The Bookhive**

 Description:
-The key reasons for selecting "The Bookworm" as the specific organization for this Information System are:
+The key reasons for selecting "The Bookhive" as the specific organization for this Information System are:

-Clear Core Business: A bookstore, especially one combined with a cafe, has a very tangible and easily definable core business: managing books, sales, and potentially customer interactions.
+Clear Core Business: A bookstore, has a very tangible and easily definable core business: managing books, sales, and potentially customer interactions.

 Identifiable Data Entities: The primary data entity is "Book," which has straightforward attributes (Title, Author, ISBN, Stock).
 This simplicity allows for a clear focus on CRUD operations without getting bogged down in complex data relationships for a proof-of-concept.